-Legal Aid Services of Oregon
+Legal Services of Alabama

 Mr. Bradley, a 74-year old disabled man, lived with his mother until her death in 2003.
 Following her passing, his two brothers, ages 69 and 72, moved into the house with him.
 Subsequently, Mr. Bradley received a condolence letter from Medi-Cal, which went on to demand more than $20,000 for health care services received by his mother.
 In the event they could not pay the amount, the letter noted that the state would put a lien on their home.